silentsoft/dev.to/posts/the-semantic-emptiness-of-objects-in-the-if-statement.md

-# The semantic emptiness of objects in the if statement
+# The Semantic Emptiness of Objects in the If Statement

 ## Philosophy
 A semantic emptiness is a key concept used to indicate the absence of a value.
 Even if an object is not actually referenced as `null`, it can be considered `null` if it is semantically filled with empty values.